 You may have injured your articular cartilage and not even know it.
 This is because a lesion is not usually painful at first.
 There are no nerves in cartilage tissue, but any lesions can cause the knee joint to become inflamed and painful.
-If large enough, the bone below the cartilage will be exposed.
+If the lesion is large enough, the bone below the cartilage will be exposed.
 Pressure and strain on this unprotected portion of bone can also cause pain.
 If the cartilage injury isn’t treated, it may cause other problems in the knee joint.

 Whether you need surgery to repair a full-thickness lesion is a decision to make in consultation with the advice of your orthopedic surgeon.
-Your surgeon may begin you on a course of pain management that includes applying ice and heat, taking prescription medications and/or working with a physical therapist.
+Your surgeon may begin you on a course of pain management.
+That includes applying ice and heat, taking prescription medications, and/or working with a physical therapist.
 Your orthopedic surgeon may recommend a knee brace or shoe orthotic to improve knee alignment in order to ease pressure on the sore knee.

 Your age and lifestyle, the overall condition of your knee, and how bad the lesion actually is are also factors your orthopedic surgeon will take into consideration before recommending knee surgery.

 For more information on this subject, call The Zehr Center for Orthopaedics at 239-596-0100 or visit www.zehrcenter.com.
 The information contained herein is compiled from a variety of sources.
 It may not be complete or timely.
 It does not cover all diseases, physical conditions, ailments, or treatments.
 The information should NOT be used in place of a visit with your healthcare provider, nor should you disregard the advice of your health care provider because of any information you read on this topic.